nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

   notes and metadata.
 Refuses on a software version collision or a manufacturer conflict unless you explicitly choose how to resolve it, and never deletes a platform that still has software versions.
-- **Repair manufacturers** (default off) -- rename Manufacturers that a pre-fix sync named after the device OS, such as `panos` to `Palo Alto`.
+- **Repair manufacturers** (default off) -- rename Manufacturers named after the device OS, such as `panos` to `Palo Alto`.
 Renames in place when the vendor name is free, which moves nothing; merges when it is taken.
 Independent of the platform-naming mode, since a Manufacturer named after the OS is wrong either way.
 Refuses when the same device type model exists under both Manufacturers, because merging those moves real Devices between DeviceTypes -- set `device_type_collisions` to "merge" to allow it.

 The rename and merge phases refuse to run while `librenms_consolidated_platforms` is `false`, because in legacy mode the sync looks platforms up by FQCN name and would simply re-create the row.